-Using Solar Cell
+Solar Cell

 Solar energy has been considered as clean energy which will not cause any pollution or effect to the environment.
-It is replacement energy that never perish.
 The Company intends to introduce this alternative energy and gain its greatest usefulness to the organization as well as reducing pollution in the environment.
-In 2021, the Company studied its worth of investment and the operation would begin by 2022.
+At the beginning of the year 2023, The Company began to install solar cell which would help to reduce electricity consumption by 8% per year to support working in office of employees, and the business implementation plan for the year 2023 which consists of the increase in content production.
+Thus, in the year 2023, we are planning to use the electricity amounting to 2,346,000 kilowatts per hour, similar to the amount of the electricity in the year 2022.